 |

-This project is about designing and building two different ergonomic
+This project is about designing and building different ergonomic

 designed to be played in the "classical" seated